Christmas Art Project Ideas For Kids

 The Christmas season is a great time to get creative when decorating, and make some of your own DIY décor.
 Paper-based projects are an especially fun and easy way to get the kids involved, while turning out holiday crafts you’ll be proud to display anywhere.

-Here are some ideas for simple, beautiful decorations you can make and use in your home during the Christmas season:
+Here are some ideas for simple, beautiful decorations that make the perfet Christmas art projects for kids!
+You can make and use in your home during the Christmas season…these are suggestions, but kids’ individual creativity in working on these projets can result in some wonderful, inspired designs!

 A Key for Santa